jirotubuyaki/Jdmbs/README.md

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_9.png "eque")

-Where *random_i* is a *n_th* company.
-And *U* is discrete uniform distribution.*Output_ij* is a correlation coefficients from company *i*  to company *j*.
+Where *random_i* is a *n_th* company and *U* is discrete uniform distribution.*Output_ij* is a correlation coefficients from company *i*  to company *j*.

 ## Correlational Companies Algorithm
-In order to calculate correlation coefficients between all pair companies, all paths must be enumerated in a graph structure.
-And variety of algorithms to find paths are proposed.
+In order to calculate correlation coefficients between all pair companies, all paths must be enumerated in a graph structure and variety of algorithms to find paths are proposed.
 We propose algorithm for enumeration correlations in a given circulation graph.
 This program code produces a matrix of correlation coefficients between all pair companies.
 This package includes a Perl program in order to calculate a correlations of companies.
 Please change connect_companies parameters and use like below.